dojoengine/book/docs/pages/community/get-started.md

+---
+title: Join the Dojo Community
+description: Connect with the Dojo community, explore ecosystem projects, studios, templates, libraries, and awesome projects built with Dojo.
+---

 ## Get Started

 Dojo is a thriving community of builders, artists, and deep thinkers, pushing the frontier of what is possible.